angular/angular-cli/packages/angular/cli/README.md

 ## Documentation

-The documentation for the Angular CLI is located in this repo's [wiki](https://angular.io/cli).
+The documentation for the Angular CLI is located on our [documentation website](https://angular.io/cli).

 ## License